March 6-9, 2018

 In the 4-day workshop, the students will bring materials from their life to develop subjects to work on.
 They will then develop strategies of design, color scheme, and visual effects.
 There will be demonstration, critique and lots of time working.

 The objectives of the workshop:

 Introduce loose, suggestive and expressive painting techniques

 Introduce the process that balances between controlling and letting go, and between driving toward goals and responding to surprises.

 About the Instructor:

 In his large-scale watercolors, artist and creative director Stephen Zhang freezes fleeting moments: an old man caught in the moment or intriguing light deep in the forest.
-On the subtle level, Zhang hints at the grave concern that the current state of nature may change permanently, and he builds the portraits with layers of stories and emotions.
+On the subtle level, Zhang hints at the grave concern that the current state of nature may change permanently.
+In his portraits, he builds rich layers of stories and emotions.
 Growing up in China, Zhang is influenced by Chinese Daoism.
 As a result, he has a special connection with watercolor due to its organic process and captivating appearance.

 Professional grade paints

-Quality brushes: medium to large.
+Quality brushes: flat and rounded, medium to large.
 Hake brush 1, 2 inch

 Board large enough for the paper, painters tape